MicrosoftDocs/azure-reference-other/studio-module-reference/replace-discrete-values.md

 ## Module overview

-This article describes how to use the **Replace Discrete Values** module in Azure Machine Learning Studio (classic), to generate a probability score that can be used to represent a discrete value.
+This article describes how to use the **Replace Discrete Values** module in Machine Learning Studio (classic), to generate a probability score that can be used to represent a discrete value.
 This score can be useful for understanding the information value of the discrete values.

 How it works: